 On January 21st, Microsoft will hold a Windows 10 press event at its Redmond campus.
 Among the senior leaders responsible for the development of Windows 10, Microsoft CEO Satya Nadella is expected to make a statement.
 The event will be available as a live webcast, details to be released soon on the Microsoft Windows Blog.

 Meanwhile, in an update on the Windows Insider Program, Gabe Aul talked more about the next Windows 10 build, which will likely be released during the January 21st event.
 The build branch name, FBL_AWESOME, is meant to remind developers of their objective.
-You can follow the BuildFeed here.
+You can follow the BuildFeed here [No Longer Available].
 Whether this will be the consumer preview or another technical preview remains unclear.

 All other expectations for this event are based on evidence from leaked builds or insider information.
 For example, the next build is expected to unlock Cortana, Microsoft’s virtual assistant, and Continuum, the tool that will sense the device type and adjust Windows behavior accordingly.